joel-kalema/Vet_clinic_database/README.md

 # Vet clinic database

 > In this project I used a relational database to create the initial data structure for a vet clinic.
-I created a table to store animals' information, inserted some data into it, and query it.
+I created a table to store animals' information, inserted some data into it, and query it...

 ## Getting Started